-The first intervention is about erosion control and the stabilization of slopes and river banks.
+The first intervention.
+Erosion control – the stabilization of slopes and river banks.

-- Revegetation through Hydromulching which establishes a vegetation cover that limits the superficial erosion caused by torrential rains and run-off
+- Revegetation through Hydromulching.
+This technique quickly establishes a vegetation cover.
+Therefore it immediately limits the superficial erosion caused by torrential rain, wind and run-off.

-- Stolons and cuttings that allow to grow a new shrub starting from living plant material
+- Stolons and cuttings.
+New vegetation that grows from living plant material.

-- Installation of ‘retaining combs’ in the erosion trench, allowing to trap soil particles and sediments and prevent those from being further washed away
+- Installation of ‘retaining combs’.
+These are installed in the erosion trench.
+They trap soil particles and sediments and in such prevent them from being washed away any further.

-- Pre-vegetated rolls or blankets that slow down the river current and favour the sedimentation of (soil) particles
+- Pre-vegetated rolls or blankets : these slow down the river current and moreover favour the sedimentation of (soil) particles.

-- ‘Bed of Saplings’ that provides stability to the riverbank’s lower zone and serves to dissipate the river current
+- Technique of ‘Bed of Saplings’ .
+This technique procures stability to the riverbank’s lower zone and in the meantime serves to dissipate the river current.

-- Use of woven plant material or wattles that give immediate protection to the lower part of the riverbank by forming a real vegetal wall
+- Use of woven plant material or wattles that gives immediate protection to the lower part of the riverbank.
+Wattles form a real vegetal wall.

-- Installation of fascines that will provide an immediate protection to the river bank, is specifically used in water niches.
+- Installation of fascines provides an immediate protection to the river bank.
+You use fascines mostly and specifically in river niches.

-After a while, the vegetation grows, expands its green cover and root zone and only needs little or no maintenance.
+After a while the vegetation grows.
+It expands its green cover and develops a profound root zone.
+Ultimately, the big advantage is that it needs little or no maintenance.

-The system most often used and very widespread is where filters populated with macrophytes are being used (reeds, irises, phragmites, loosestrife, etc).
+The most-used an most wide-spread system is this one : a filter populated with macrophytes (reeds, irises, phragmites, loosestrife, etc).

-The root-hairs of these plants will limit the effects of the hydraulic and wind erosion, as well as the horizontal and vertical movement of the toxic elements.
-This technique is also used as a temporary protection on contaminated soils.
+The root-hairs of these special plants limit the effects of the water and wind erosion.
+Even more, they prevent horizontal and vertical movement of toxic elements.
+Hence a unique technique which you equally can use as a temporary protection on contaminated soils.